 F-r-e-e-write this: I’m going to work on my intention here_______________ (a place) and at this time each day/week __________(a time)

 6. How To Set A Good Creative Intention: Hold It Forever

 A goal is something you tick off on a to-do list and Oscar Wilde best expressed the inevitable failure of willpower and resolution when he said New Year’s Resolutions “go in one year and out another.”

 A want dropped is as good as a want delivered.
-Both keep us moving, growing, changing, evolving.
+Both make room for the next want, that will keep us moving, growing, changing, evolving.

 F-r-e-e-write your thoughts about this: An intention dropped is as good as an intention realized.
 Do I have old intentions that I am holding unconsciously, out of habit?